Atlantic Plain: Coastal Plain

-The Coastal Plain of the United States includes all or portions of the states of Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Maryland, Massachusetts, Mississippi, Missouri, New Jersey, New York, North Carolina, Oklahoma, South Carolina, Rhode Island, (Note: New Shoreham, Rhode Island is specifically included in the polygonal database created by the USGS) Tennessee, Texas and Virginia.
+The Coastal Plain of the United States includes all or portions of the states of Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Maryland, Massachusetts, Mississippi, Missouri, New Jersey, New York, North Carolina, Oklahoma, Pennsylvania, (Note: Portions of Bucks, Delaware, and Philadelphia counties are specifically included in the Physiographic provinces of Pennsylvania map created by the Pennsylvania Geological Survey) South Carolina, Rhode Island, (Note: New Shoreham, Rhode Island is specifically included in the polygonal database created by the USGS) Tennessee, Texas and Virginia.
 From the northeast, it begins on Cape Cod, Massachusetts and stretches to the southwest to South Padre Island, Texas.
 This is approximately 1900 mi.

 This province consists of the following physiographic sections: the Embayed, Sea Island, Floridian, East Gulf Coastal Plain, Mississippi Alluvial Plain, and the West Gulf Coastal Plain.

 The rocks in the province consist, for the most part, of layers of sand and clay which are not yet hardened into sandstone and shale.
 The Coastal Plain features nearly continuous barrier islands interrupted by inlets, large embayments with drowned river valleys, and extensive wetlands and marshes.
 The Coastal Plain slopes gently seaward from the inland highlands in a series of terraces.

-The province's average elevation is less than 900 meters above sea level and extends some 50 to 100 kilometers inland from the ocean.
+The province's elevation is less than 90 meters above sea level and extends some 50 to 100 kilometers inland from the ocean.
 The coastal plain is normally wet, including many rivers, marsh, and swampland.
 It is composed primarily of sedimentary rock and unlithified sediments and is primarily used for agriculture.
 The Atlantic Coastal Plain includes the Carolina Sandhills region as well as the Embayed and Sea Island physiographic provinces.
 The Atlantic Coastal Plain is sometimes subdivided into northern and southern regions, specifically the Mid-Atlantic and South Atlantic coastal plains.